Leader: Peter

 Full description:

-An old favourite of mine, this walk starts with a steep ascent up to Whinstone Lee Tor and then along Derwent Edge, with great views over Ladybower Reservoir and the weird gritstone rock formations.
+A modification to an old favourite of mine, this walk starts heading to a quiet corner of Ladybower to climb up Dovestone Clough, walking along the hillside with great views over the reservoir before zig-zagging up to Derwent Edge and its weird gritstone rock formations.
 Hopefully, the heather will be in flower and the moors will turn purple.
 Our summit is at Back Tor, where you'll be able to see a gash in the landscape in the distance.

 Where most other walkers turn back, we continue towards that gash: the enormous and beautiful valley of Abbey Brook.
-The path clings to the side of this valley for a walk that I've been told looks - albeit briefly - like walking in Scotland.
-Eventually we'll come out of the end of the valley and either follow the easy path along Derwent Reservoir, or climb again to the ruins of Bamford House, before finishing at Fairholmes.
+The path clings to the side of this valley for a walk that I've been told looks - albeit briefly – like walking in Scotland.
+As the valley opens out we'll climb back onto the moor for some last views over Derwent Reservoir, before descending back to Fairholmes.

 Public transport or car sharing options: